-So if you are taking in too much nutrition and health information – your INFOload is making you unhealthy.
-You suffer from INFObesity.
+Are taking in too much nutrition and health information for your body?

 An unhealthy INFOload creates decision fatigue.
 When fatigued, you are more likely to make bad or less good choices, to not make a choice at all, and to stress about your choices.

 So your unhealthy INFOload creates more stress.
 More stress is not better, ever.
-Net, net, INFObesity harms you because it triggers you to waste resources (time, money, effort) on quick fixes or, even worse, to give up.
+For starters it turns the body’s focus away from digestion.
+INFObesity triggers you to waste resources (time, money, effort) on quick fixes or, even worse, to give up.

 As a business owner and a practitioner want to and you need to know things.
 In fact, most of us self-identify as “lifelong learners,” right?
 Learning can take many forms, but the form we tend to gravitate toward is taking in more information.
 And that is how we as practitioners end up INFObese just like our patients.

 You may have the BEST quality information, you may even know what someone could and should be doing (or stop doing) to help them enjoy better health.
 But if you are sharing that information, you can be giving them INFObesity.
 And that is #NotBetter

 Here’s what practitioners need to know about INFObesity https://youtu.be/hGvkYZrqIOo

 Here’s how to assess & address INFObesity